 The above photo was taken in February this year.
 It pretty much summed up the state of affairs in my life at the time.
 I had just lost my job back then—not once but twice.
 I had no idea what to do next.
 Everything seemed hopeless.
-On the outside, I was putting up a brave front for everyone to see; on the inside, I was crumbling fast.
+On the outside, I was putting on a brave front for everyone to see; on the inside, I was crumbling fast.

 I had plans, sure.
 This website had been brewing in my head for months, but a one-year noncompete clause was keeping me from doing it.
 I was stumped.
 To top it all off, things of an unfortunate nature kept happening to me: broken car and home air-conditioning (yes, both), recurring gout attacks and, of course, detached shoe soles.
 I was positive the universe was toying with me.